alantheprice/ledit-agent/README.md

 **Technical Note:** The review agent writes its analysis directly to files (`review.json` and `summary.md`) for reliable parsing, avoiding issues with stdout parsing.

 **GitHub Limitation:** The bot cannot approve its own PRs.
 If the review bot attempts to approve a PR it created (e.g., from issue solving mode), the approval will automatically be downgraded to a comment.

+**Issue-Aware Reviews:** When reviewing PRs, the bot automatically fetches linked issues (via #123 references, closing keywords, or branch names) and validates whether the implementation meets the issue requirements.

 ## Advanced Configuration